 Other reasons for a blocked sensation in the ear can include more obscure problems.
 Traditionally eustachian tube dysfunction has been considered a common reason for the ears to feel blocked.
-Although intuitively this would seem logical it is known that 1 in 20 people have a eustachian tube that is almost permanently blocked and yet have no problems (except possibly when flying).
-Nevertheless, patients with a eustachian tube that do not work normally improve when treated for eustachian tube problems (for example with nasal steroid sprays, antihistamines, Otovent® or EarPopper®, grommet insertion or balloon eustachian tube dilatation).
+Although intuitively this would seem logical it is known that 1 in 20 in the general population who have no ear symptoms people have a eustachian tube that is almost permanently blocked and yet have no problems (except possibly when flying).
+Nevertheless, patients with a eustachian tube that does not work normally and have symptoms may improve when treated for eustachian tube problems (for example with nasal steroid sprays, antihistamines, Otovent® or EarPopper® device (see video below), grommet insertion or balloon eustachian tube dilatation).
 There are other conditions such as Ménière’s disease which can cause a sensation of blockage in the ear.
-Classically, this is usually associated with bouts of spinning dizziness (vertigo), hearing loss and tinnitus.
+Meniere’s disease is usually associated with bouts of spinning dizziness (vertigo), hearing loss and tinnitus.